sekander/Humber_College_Projects/Web_Development/Semester_2/HTTP_5225-Web_Development_Project/Week_5/README.md

     - `Hue` (FLOAT)
     - `HSLS` (FLOAT)
     - `HSLL` (FLOAT)
-4. Update the PHP code with the correct database credentials in the `$connect` variable (currently set to `'34.60.40.76', 'root', 'root'`).
+4. Update the PHP code with the correct database credentials in the `$connect` variable.

 ## Database Example